Tiva Lab 07: Controlling a DC Motor and LED Using PWM

 The motor will typically draw more current than a microcontroller can support.
 Therefore, the L293D will be used to provide power to the motor, and its input pin connects to the PWM signal from the microcontroller.
 Plug the power supply module on the breadboard.
 The power supply module provides two power sources: +5V and +3.3V.
 Make sure the power source you connected to the circuit is +5V.

 A power supply module must be used in this lab.
 Do not connect +5V from the Tiva board that directly connects to a USB port on the computer.
 Since the motor needs more current, it may cause USB over-current.
-If it happens, it will trigger the protection circuit to shut down the USB port, and you need to disconnect the Tiva board with USB port, shutdown and restart your computer to reset the USB port.
+If it happens, it will trigger the protection circuit to shut down the USB port, and you need to disconnect the Tiva board with the USB port, shutdown, and restart your computer to reset the USB port.

 In this lab, the microcontroller needs to generate two PWM signals.
 One is connected to a DC motor through a motor controller, another one is connected to an onboard LED to control the brightness of the LED.
 The code needs to update the duty cycle on both PWM signals.